seinecle/blog/_posts/2025-10-23 - JSF-primefaces-vs-htmx-alpine-tailwind.md

 Here is a comparison between my current stack (JSF + Primefaces) and the alternative I am considering (HTMX + Alpine.js + Tailwind)

 > **nota bene** : I am well aware that JSF and Primefaces can work with Tailwind with no fuss, so one might find it unfair to pit JSF + Primefaces against a solution with Tailwind.
-But as I said above, making Tailwind work in coherence with Primefaces needs some extra tooling which I personally find too heavy, compared to "just add tailwind" in the HTMX + Alpine solution.
+But as I said above, making Tailwind work in coherence with Primefaces needs some extra tooling which I personally find too heavy, compared to "just add Tailwind" in the HTMX + Alpine solution.

 ### Comparison: from the point of view of JSF + Primefaces strengths